SteelSeries Aerox 3 Wireless

 based on 7 reviews

-Connection stability was mixed: several reviewers had no drops, but others reported disconnects, wake delays, or 2.4GHz reconnection problems.
+Connection stability was mixed: some had no lag or drops, while others reported disconnects, wake delays, or 2.4GHz reconnection issues.

 • 2.5